saraheliang/personal-website/README.md

-# personal-website
+# Sarah Liang's Portfolio 🪷
-My personal website built with React, interactive animations, and personal illustrations.
+My personal portfolio website built with React, interactive animations, and personal illustrations.
 Complete with a Projects, About Me, Portfolio, and Resume page.